Cray-HPE/hms-build-image-workflows/README.md

 ![](docs/build_and_release_image/update_pr_with_artifacts_job.svg)

 The update PR with comment job only runs if the build and release workflow was triggered from a PR (include draft PRs), otherwise it is skipped.
-This purpose of job is to make it easy to easily identify artifacts that were produced from the PR build run.
+The purpose of this job is to make it easy to easily identify artifacts that were produced from the PR build run.
 With information to easily:
 - Identify the image location with Artifactory.
 - Steps to load the container images easily onto development systems.
 - Retrieve the generated SBOM in SPDX format of the built container image.